-A trip to Estonia will remind you of travelling throughout Scandinavia on a budget.
+A trip to Estonia will remind you of traveling throughout Scandinavia on a budget.
 Estonia has a diverse terrain and over 1,500 islands in the Baltic Sea.
 You’ll see the Nordic influence blended with the Baltic culture.
 The capital city of Tallinn can be a tad more expensive, but if you head out to the outskirts of the city and there’s tons of more affordable options just waiting for you to explore.

 If you’re thinking about heading to Eastern Europe, Poland should be on your list!
 It’s budget-friendly cities make it one of the cheapest countries in Europe.
 With beautiful architecture and landscapes like Ojców National Park outside of Kraków, Poland is full of rich history and culture you’ll fall in love with immediately.

-Every year, tons of travellers flock to Hungary for the Széchenyi Thermal Baths in Budapest.
+Every year, tons of travelers flock to Hungary for the Széchenyi Thermal Baths in Budapest.
 There’s rich history and a thriving food scene in Hungary that you won’t want to miss!
 Best part?
 You won’t need to spend a lot to try some of the faves like goulash or langos.
 It’s a great cheap European vacation for any budget traveller.

 One of the cheapest countries in Europe is Bulgaria.
-You’re bound to save money travelling throughout this beautiful country.
+You’re bound to save money traveling throughout this beautiful country.
 The capital city of Sofia is absolutely stunning!
 And luckily most of the main attractions, even in Sofia, are affordable.
 There are free walking tours across most of the main European cities of Sofia, Veliko, Tarnovo and Plovdiv.
 All you’ll have to do is tip.
 Don’t forget to try some Bulgarian pastries like banica and krenvirshka while you’re there.